grimreaper/cpython/Doc/howto/unicode.rst

 3. It's not compatible with existing C functions such as ``strlen()``, so a new family of wide string functions would need to be used.

-Generally people don't use this encoding, instead choosing other encodings that are more efficient and convenient.
-UTF-8 is probably the most commonly supported encoding; it will be discussed below.
+Therefore this encoding isn't used very much, and people instead choose other encodings that are more efficient and convenient, such as UTF-8.

-Encodings don't have to handle every possible Unicode character, and most encodings don't.
-The rules for converting a Unicode string into the ASCII encoding, for example, are simple; for each code point:

-1. If the code point is < 128, each code unit is the same as the value of the code point.

-2. If the code point is 128 or greater, the Unicode string can't be represented in this encoding.
-(Python raises a :exc:`UnicodeEncodeError` exception in this case.)

-Latin-1, also known as ISO-8859-1, is a similar encoding.
-Unicode code points 0--255 are identical to the Latin-1 values, so converting to this encoding simply requires converting code points to byte values; if a code point larger than 255 is encountered, the string can't be encoded into Latin-1.

-UTF-8 is one of the most commonly used encodings.
+UTF-8 is one of the most commonly used encodings, and Python often defaults to using it.
 UTF stands for "Unicode Transformation Format", and the '8' means that 8-bit numbers are used in the encoding.
 (There are also a UTF-16 and UTF-32 encodings, but they are less frequently used than UTF-8.)
 UTF-8 uses the following rules:

 1. If the code point is < 128, it's represented by the corresponding byte value.
 2. If the code point is >= 128, it's turned into a sequence of two, three, or